yinglyu/2017AutumnDjango/README.md

 # 2017AutumnDjango
 Network Programming Technology

-Two lesson required project.

-Using django on python.
+Two required project assginment, using django on python.

-You can run the project on your own computer.
+You need to install python and django on you computer.

 Under the root of each project.